ask0ldd/ReactTable/README.md

 <img src="/public/2-addcolumns.png"/>

+As expected, with :

+- setColumnName() : I give a name to my column.
+- setDatatypeAsString() : I define the type of datas that should populate my column with.
+Here a string.
+Which will define my sorting algorithm.
+- setAccessor() : I tell my model which key in my datas object is associated with the value needed to fill my column.
+- SetSortability() : I indicates to my model if this column should be sortable.

 As an example, building my model that way would make sense this if I had this kind of datas object :

 <img src="/public/3-userdatas.png"/>